I began to think about science when I was very Young and

 indivisible, which is the meaning of the word “atom”.

+how any scientist or physician study human diseases at molecular level.
 At the pharmacy school I realized that my way of thinking is not far from reality.
 And it is very important to learn basic subjects like mathematics, physics, general chemistry, molecular biology, etc., to be able to learn more sophisticated subjects, such as pharmacokinetics, toxicology, and many others.
 The basic subjects are equally important for lab techniques and all lab work.
 That´s because I think we keep the basic principle of “ARS SINE SCIENTIA NIHIL EST”, that is: Art without knowledge is nothing.

 So, I always think about the world of possibilities that we